 You’d like to do something with your front yard.
 It’s small.
 You wanted a garden but it doesn’t get enough shade.
 What would make it better?

-As you dream lucidly, you focus on the amount of noise that comes from the street that runs alongside your house.
+As you dream lucidly, you focus on the amount of noise coming from the street running alongside your house.
 Your mind imagines building a wall that goes up, up, up.
-It’s not just the fact that the yard doesn’t get sun, but it’s also bothersome how much noise comes from cars passing by on the street.
+It’s not just the fact the yard doesn’t get sun, but it’s also bothersome how much noise comes from cars passing by on the street.

 The key is to realize your conscious mind sets up the parameters, the guidelines, the rules of engagement, what’s called the milieu.
 That’s the conscious controlling aspect of the lucid dream.